Volunteer with Children in Sri Lanka

 - Start dates: Flexible

 Volunteer work with children in Sri Lanka with Projects Abroad is a way for you to make a positive impact on children in need.
-All volunteers have a role to play in the orphanages and care centers we work with, whether you are on a gap year, an older volunteer on a career break, or even during your retirement.
+All volunteers have a role to play in the care centers we work with, whether you are on a gap year, an older volunteer on a career break, or even during your retirement.

 You do not need to have previous experience when you volunteer on a Care project in Sri Lanka.
 What is important is that you have a passion and commitment to the children you are trying to help.
 The work you will do in Sri Lanka can be challenging, but very fulfilling.